LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/2_Non-finite Clause/4_Syntactic function4.md

 ## noun + *to* relative clause

 1. Descriptions
-   - Noun + *to* relative clauses modify the noun phrase and provide infomation as to the direction, destination, intention, or subsequent action.
+   - Noun + *to* relative clauses modify the noun phrase and provide information about the direction, destination, intention, or subsequent action.
    - They are introduced by *to*, followed by a verb in infinitive form.
 2. Tag
    - `tocls+rel` is tagged on the **main verb** of the *to* relative clause.